Privacy policy

 A complete deletion of the data will only take place if you completely delete your Facebook account.
 Here’s how deleting your Facebook account works:

-1) On the right side of Facebook, click Settings.
+1) Click Settings on the right side of Facebook.

 2) Then click on “Your Facebook Information” in the left column.